 – We have a few bursary places available – please get in touch if you would like to find out more.

-Price includes local transfers from the station, all sessions and vegetarian meals and snacks.
+Price includes local transfers from the station, all sessions and vegetarian meals.

 To book your tickets please visit our booking page here.